mlochbaum/BQN/running.md

 ### BQN

 The online REPL is [here](https://mlochbaum.github.io/BQN/try.html).
 The file [docs/bqn.js](docs/bqn.js) is zero-dependency Javascript, and can be loaded from HTML or Node.js.
-It can also be called directly from the command line (using Node): pass a file and `•args` or `-e` to execute all remaining arguments directly and print the results.
+For command line use, call the Node.js script [bqn.js](bqn.js), passing a file and `•args`, or `-e` to execute all remaining arguments directly and print the results.
 [This notebook](https://observablehq.com/@lsh/bqn) shows how to run it in an Observable notebook.

 The version of BQN in this repository is implemented mainly in BQN itself—the compiler is entirely self-hosted, while the runtime is built from a small number of starting functions using preprocessed BQN.
 It completely supports the core language except for block headers and multiple body syntax, and a few cases of structural Under (`⌾`).
 The Javascript-based compiler is also slow, taking about 0.05 seconds plus 1 second per kilobyte of source (this is purely due to the slow runtime, as dzaima+reference achieves 1ms/kB with the same compiler once warmed up).